KLH-Coders/Action-Recognition/README.md

-# Semi-supervisedPoseEstimation
+# Human Action recognition
-Recovers the pose of an articulated body and the objects which consists of joints and rigid parts using MaskRCNN
+Recovers the pose of an articulated body which can determine action of human.